|

 Child Abuse: If I know,

-or have reasonable cause to suspect, that a child is abused,
+or have reasonable cause to suspect, that a child is

-law requires that I report such knowledge or suspicion to
+child's welfare, the law requires that I report such

-the Florida Department of Child and Family Services.
+Child and Family Services.

 ·

-Adult and Domestic Abuse:
+Adult and Domestic

-adult (disabled or elderly) has been or is being abused,
+that a vulnerable adult (disabled or elderly) has been

-neglected, or exploited, I am required by law to immediately
+or is being abused, neglected, or exploited, I am

-report such knowledge or suspicion to the Central Abuse
+suspicion to the Central Abuse Hotline.

 ·